quidgest/vscode-velocity/README.md

 If you make changes to the grammar, the generated parsers will not update automatically so you will need to run the `npm run compile` task manually.

-To test, change the launch target to `Language Server E2E Test` in the debug tab.
+To test, change the launch target to `Language Server E2E Test` in the debug tab of vscode, then run.
 The debug console should present the test results.

+To publish, ensure you have the publishing tool installed with `npm install -g vsce`, then you can run `vsce package` to create a .vsix plugin.

-## Publishing
+## Limitations

+This is an early version of the extension.
+In the future hopefully some, or all, of these limitations will be addressed:

+- No support for Macros yet.
+Grammars will need to expand to accommodate macros.
+- Only single files are supported now.
+Workspace scanning or global symbols are not available.
+- Only syntax error checking is available.
+No semantic checks are implemented yet.
+- Velocity does not type its variables, making method inference hard.
+Method autocomplete currently uses a global list of symbols.
+- Folding does not use the language server yet.
+This makes vscode mix indentation based folding with regex folding.

-## Dependencies
+## Credits

 The syntax highlighting was based on the grammar from project [sodatea/vscode-velocity](https://github.com/sodatea/vscode-velocity).
-It was translated to a tmGrammar.json format and indented to facilitate readeability.
+It was translated to a tmGrammar.json format and indented to facilitate readability.
 A few bugs were fixed and a few simplifications were made.

 Project structure followed the microsoft sample for the [language server extension](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample).

-Parsing was implemented using the [Antlr4](https://github.com/antlr/antlr4) target for Typescript.
+Parsing was implemented in Antlr4, using the [antlr4ts](https://github.com/tunnelvisionlabs/antlr4ts) target for Typescript.

-## Licence
+## License
-This project is provided under the MIT licence.
-Please see `Licence.txt` for more details.
+This project is provided under the MIT license.
+Please see `license` file for more details.

   Copyright 2020 Quidgest